Christa McAuliffe: Teacher in Space Project

-In 1984, President Ronald Reagan announced the Teacher in Space Project, and Christa learned about NASA's efforts to find their first civilian, an educator, to fly into space.
+In 1984, President Ronald Reagan announced the Teacher in Space Project, and McAuliffe learned about NASA's efforts to find their first civilian, an educator, to fly into space.
 NASA wanted to find an "ordinary person," a gifted teacher who could communicate with students while in orbit.
 McAuliffe became one of more than 11,000 applicants.

 NASA hoped that sending a teacher into space would increase public interest in the Space Shuttle program, and also demonstrate the reliability of space flight at a time when the agency was under continuous pressure to find financial support.
 President Reagan said it would also remind Americans of the important role that teachers and education serve in their country.

 The Council of Chief State School Officers, a non-profit organization of public officials in education, was chosen by NASA to coordinate the selection process.
 Out of the initial applicant pool, 114 semi-finalists were nominated by state, territorial, and agency review panels.
 McAuliffe was one of two teachers nominated by the state of New Hampshire.
 The semi-finalists gathered in Washington, D.C., from June 22–27, 1985, for a conference on space education and to meet with the Review Panel that would select the 10 finalists.

-On July 1, 1985, she was announced as one of the 10 finalists, and on July 7 she traveled to Johnson Space Center for a week of thorough medical examinations and briefings about space flight.
+On July 1, 1985, McAuliffe was announced as one of the 10 finalists, and on July 7 she traveled to Johnson Space Center for a week of thorough medical examinations and briefings about space flight.
 The finalists were interviewed by an evaluation committee composed of senior NASA officials, and the committee made recommendations to NASA Administrator James M. Beggs for the primary and backup candidates for the Teacher in Space Project.
-On July 19, 1985, Vice President George H. W. Bush announced that she had been selected for the position.
+On July 19, 1985, Vice President George H. W. Bush announced that McAuliffe had been selected for the position.
 Another teacher, Barbara Morgan, served as her backup.
-According to Mark Travis of the Concord Monitor, it was her manner that set her apart from the other candidates.
+According to Mark Travis of the Concord Monitor, it was McAuliffe's manner that set her apart from the other candidates.
 NASA official Alan Ladwig said "she had an infectious enthusiasm", and NASA psychiatrist Terrence McGuire told New Woman magazine that "she was the most broad-based, best-balanced person of the 10."